Adda1321/OutlookEmailEngine/README.md

 2. **Setup Client:**

    Navigate to the `client` directory and use the following commands to set up and start the client:
+   Register Your app in Auth0 and use credentials in client
    ```sh
    npm i
    npm run serve